 One of the things that I loved the most about growing up on the East Coast [of the U.S.] is experiencing those warm, muggy summers where the air envelops you like a warm blanket fresh out of the dryer.
 If you've ever sat outside on a mid-July Florida night, you know what I'm talking about.
 However, this kind of moisture in the air can also turn your hair into an uncooperative, poofy mess more resemblant of a lion's mane than a supermodel in a slow-mo hair commerical-- especially if you have thick, naturally wavy hair like mine.
 And it only gets worse the closer you get to the Equator.
 That's why, when you're in the dead heat of the summer, or you're booking an island getaway to a humid tropical destination, you need to come prepared with your own aresenal of hair products to fight the humidity and keep your locks lookin' sleek.
 (No one wants to Instagram a picture of a bad hair day, right?
 Didn't think so.)
 Which brings me to my favorite hair-perfecting products...

 1. John Frieda Frizz Ease Expert Finish Polishing Serum.
 This is a life changer.
-John (can I call him that?) first won my heart when I was 15, and began using his original Frizz Ease "Smooth Start" shampoo and conditioner.
+John (can I call him that?) first won my heart when I was 15, when I began using his original Frizz Ease "Smooth Start" shampoo and conditioner.
 My hair did a complete 180 that year, becoming significantly shinier, bouncier, and glossier for the second half of my teens.
-I credit John Frieda with helping me procure my first boyfriend, so I basically trust him with my life.
+I credit John Frieda with helping me attract and procure my first boyfriend, so I basically trust him with my life.
 Or at least my hair.

-Here's how I use it for the best results: after you get out of the shower, gently towel dry your hair, squirt 2-4 pumps onto your fingertips, smooth it throughout the bottom two-thirds of your hair, being careful not to douse your roots, and then let it continue air-drying.
+Here's how I use it for the best results: After you get out of the shower, gently towel dry your hair, squirt 2-4 pumps onto your fingertips, smooth it throughout the bottom two-thirds of your hair, being careful not to douse your roots, and then let it continue air-drying.
 When your hair is about 90% air-dried, blow dry it straight or style it into a braid or bun; something to keep your locks sealed together.
-My result?
+The result?
 Hair that looks noticeably glossier, sleeker and smoother -- even in the stifling Florida humidity.

 2. Living Proof Nourishing Styling Cream.
 I got this as a freebie in a gift bag at Swim Week two summers ago, and after using it for about a week, I became instantly hooked.
 Living Proof is Jennifer Aniston's hair brand, so it makes it sense that this would be a superior hair-glossing product.
 It's one of the rare leave-in styling creams that I can put in my hair that makes me feel like I'm making my hair healthier and more conditioned by applying it-- not just putting a bandaid over the problem for a quick styling fix, and creating product build-up over the long run.